lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 (pre `T` groove with old and new groove timing for the smoothest effect - Placing new groove before/after tempo change can make song hiccup for a brief moment) and put the new proper groove in all patterns when there's an empty space in the sequencer.

-## Choosing Your Version: A Word About Pre-8.8.0 - ADSR Tempo Related Drift

-While using version 8 I noticed that the ADSR envelope tends to not be consistent, and "drifts" in relation to the engine's tempo.
-The user might hear the ADSR being slightly shorter in a regular, LFO-like manner.
-This behaviour is more noticeable when using the overclocked version.

-[To add: Reproducing instructions here.]

 ## CPU USAGE

-This effect is mostly undesired and somewhat uncontrollable unless the user tunes the `TEMPO` *and* starts the song at a very specific moment.

-Version 8.8.0 and onwards keeps the envelopes very stable, so this becomes a non-issue when using those versions.

-## Notes on CPU Usage
+Overclocking is very taxing on the Gameboy's CPU, and reaching the "TOO BUSY!" state is more than easy.
+The faster the actual tempo, the faster the modulation, therefore CPU has to work harder to keep up.

+`E` command next to `V`are most CPU taxing commands.
+O and W don't put as much pressure.
-* The `V` command is much more resource intensive than having transpose done in the table.
+* The `V` command is much more resource intensive than having transpose done in the table, no matter how intense the modulation is.
 * Longer tables are easier on the CPU.
-* Modulation using the `O` command looks like a pulse waveform.
-* Is influenced by the width of the pulse - shortest one - best sound for hum, whereas 75% makes it sound almost inaudible.
-* One of the ways to control the AM effect's volume is to move around the steps where the `O` is active and where it's not, and make sure it hits thinner waves if we want the hum to be quieter.
-* The `O` command may be used anywhere.
-* Using the `W` command adds overtones and hum.
-* The `E` command is heavy on CPU usage.
+* If you can, try to end tables with A20 instead of doing H0E

 ##### Other Pages
 * **[Back to Main Page](/README.md)**